News Corp says hacking scandal lawyers were spied on

 The latest revelations will fuel criticism that the company and James Murdoch, the presumed heir to the media empire, had failed to get a grip on the scandal when they had been told of the scale of the problem.

-Speaking on the BBC's Newsnight program Mark Lewis described the investigation of his family as "horrific" and said it was an attempt to smear his private life and cause personal intimidation.
+Speaking on the BBC's Newsnight programme Mark Lewis described the investigation of his family as "horrific" and said it was an attempt to smear his private life and cause personal intimidation.

 "People shouldn't have been looking at me to see what I did in my private life.
 Nothing about my private life could possibly have affected anything that I was doing at work."